-Titled “Neima Kedosha: The Problem of the Scholar-Composer in Modern Jewish Musicology Before Idelsohn,” the dissertation, to be submitted in two months, offers a new history of the formation of Jewish musicology.
-It revises the prevailing view according to which Jewish musicology, as linked to the newly emerged discipline of Musikwissenschaft, began with the pioneering work of Abraham Zvi Idelsohn, and challenges two interrelated tenets underlying the reception of Idelsohn as “the father of Jewish musicology”: the assumption that modern musicology sought to procure its scientific legitimacy by detaching itself from any sort of artistic-creative agenda, and the conviction that in Idelsohn’s writing the distinction between the scholar’s voice and the composer’s voice is clearly drawn.
-Through an analytic reading of major texts written by modern musicology’s founding fathers of (Friedrich Chrysander, Philipp Spitta and Guido Adler) “Neima Kedosha” establishes the relationship between the scholar and the composer as the guiding ideal of modern musicology: the musicologist was expected to join hands with the artist (e.g. by providing the necessary scientific basis for the artistic revival of past music).
-In other words, the scientific activity of the musicologist was understood as analogues to that of the composer.
-A detailed analysis of Oskar Fleischer’s Neumenstudien exemplifies the importance of the scholar-artist question in the context of ‘comparative musicology’ while revealing Fleischer’s near obsession with Jewish music.
+Titled “Neima Kedosha: The Problem of the Scholar-Composer in Modern Jewish Musicology Before Idelsohn,” the dissertation, which is to be submitted in two months, offers a new history of the formation of Jewish musicology.
+It revises the prevailing view according to which Jewish musicology, as linked to the newly emerged discipline of Musikwissenschaft, began with the pioneering work of Abraham Zvi Idelsohn and challenges two interrelated tenets underlying the reception of Idelsohn as “the father of Jewish musicology:” the assumption that modern musicology sought to procure its scientific legitimacy by detaching itself from any sort of artistic-creative agenda and the conviction that in Idelsohn’s writing the distinction between the scholar’s voice and the composer’s voice is clearly drawn.
+Through an analytic reading of major texts written by modern musicology’s founding fathers (Friedrich Chrysander, Philipp Spitta, and Guido Adler), “Neima Kedosha” establishes the relationship between the scholar and the composer as the guiding ideal of modern musicology: the musicologist was expected to join hands with the artist (e.g., by providing the necessary scientific basis for the artistic revival of past music).
+In other words, the scientific activity of the musicologist was understood as an analogue to that of the composer.
+A detailed analysis of Oskar Fleischer’s Neumenstudien exemplifies the importance of the scholar-artist question in the context of “comparative musicology” while revealing Fleischer’s near obsession with Jewish music.
 “Neima Kedosha” argues that Fleischer played an unparalleled role in the creation of a Jewish musicology, despite his later support of German racist values.
-The last chapter focuses on the new musicological discourse embraced by the Jewish cantors and portrays the rapid crystallization of a specific Jewish ‘mode’ of musicology through a series of scholarly-artistic projects, all linked to Fleischer: the Judaica stand presented at the scientific musical exhibition in Vienna (1892), the first musicological edition of synagogue song collection (Eisenstadt’s Alt Israelitische Liturgische Gesänge, 1897) and the first public concert that attempted a scientific revival of ‘ancient’ Jewish music (Berlin, 1901).
-I have no doubt that as a book, published by one of the best university presses, this study will receive much attention.
+The last chapter focuses on the new musicological discourse embraced by the Jewish cantors and portrays the rapid crystallization of a specific Jewish “mode” of musicology through a series of scholarly-artistic projects, all linked to Fleischer: the Judaica stand presented at the scientific musical exhibition in Vienna (1892), the first musicological edition of synagogue song collection (Eisenstadt’s Alt Israelitische Liturgische Gesänge, 1897), and the first public concert that attempted a scientific revival of “ancient” Jewish music (Berlin, 1901).
+I have no doubt that, as a book published by one of the leading university presses, this study will receive much attention.

-Yonatan is also the author of a well-acclaimed book, The Bridge Dead (Hakibbutz Hameuchad, 2017, Hebrew).
-This surprising work, in its originality, clarity, and poignant claims, is indicative of intellectual maturity, and the highest level of cultural musical analysis.
-While not a research book in the full academic sense (it does not include footnotes and a bibliography) it yet evinces extensive knowledge, some of which is only hinted at.
+Yonatan is also the author of a highly acclaimed book, The Bridge Dead (Hakibbutz Hameuchad, 2017, Hebrew).
+This work, surprising in its originality, clarity, and poignant claims, is indicative of his intellectual maturity and exemplifies the highest level of cultural musical analysis.
+While not a research book in the conventional academic sense (it includes neither footnotes nor bibliography), it evinces extensive knowledge, some of which is only hinted at.
 Recently, Yonatan completed another riveting volume on Hebrew popular song, now titled Black Treetops: Naomi Shemer and the Curse of Pizmon, which I believe will provoke vital reactions.
 He also wrote an article, published in the new Alpayim periodical, reviewing Nissim Calderon's biography of Meir Ariel.
-In it he sets out an original and compelling argument regarding the phenomenon of the “shir zemer,” a type of Israeli music that always includes both text and music.
-All these publications are rare among PhD candidates.
-They all stem from, and further promote, Yontan’s deep interest in the intricate relations between the creator/ scholar and the making of “song” in Jewish and Israeli cultures.
+In it, he sets out an original and compelling argument regarding the phenomenon of the “shir zemer,” a type of Israeli music that always includes both text and music.
+All these publications are extraordinary among PhD candidates.
+They stem from, and further promote, Yontan’s deep interest in the intricate relations between the creator/ scholar and the making of “song” in Jewish and Israeli cultures.